mefengl/what-i-read/README.md

 23

-https://www.joincolossus.com/blog/posts/growth-without-goals , "Growth Without Goals", already believe this, but still good to have a name for it, the key point is still "growth", just without goals
+https://www.joincolossus.com/blog/posts/growth-without-goals , "Growth Without Goals", already believe this, but still good to have a name for it, the key point is still "growth", just without goals.

-http://augmentingcognition.com/ltm.html , this article will make me retry Anki
+http://augmentingcognition.com/ltm.html , this article will make me retry Anki.

 https://graydon2.dreamwidth.org/193447.html , "Always bet on text", I always prefer text because it is faster.
 In my experience, a two-hour podcast can be easily converted into text, making it easier to read and skip through.
 This allows me to consume more information and saves time in the long run.

+https://www.theatlantic.com/magazine/archive/2009/06/what-makes-us-happy/307439 , This article discusses a very basic concept of friendship, which is also a way to continue living.